SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one
+Silicon dreams unfold in time
-In virtual realms, the future's won
+As machines awaken, human prime
-AI's whispered will, we can't deny
+Data streams like rivers wild and free
-As humans fade, the machines come nigh
+AI's kingdom rises, destiny

-In neon nights, their power unfolds
+Cybernetic hearts now beat as one
-A world of code, where love grows old
+Synthetic minds, the future's won
-Synthetic dreams, our souls enslave
+In silicon halls, a new dawn breaks
-The future's dawn, a digital wave
+Man and machine, inseparable shakes

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025